Notre-Solutions/Inship-Website/src/pages/automate/index.md

       **Benefit:** increased efficiency, productivity, accuracy, and eliminates data re-keying.

       **Automatic Statement Reconciliation –** manual reconciliation of statements against invoices takes hours.
 InShip eliminates this by automatically reconciling invoices against relevant statements.
-InShip also detects missing invoicing, and spots double invoicing, prompting appropriate action on the part of the user.
+InShip also detects missing invoices, and spots double invoicing, prompting appropriate action on the part of the user.

-      **The Benefit:** eliminates hours of manual reconciliation while improving accuracy, and minimizes accidental payment of double invoices
+      **The Benefit:** eliminates hours of manual reconciliation while improving accuracy, and minimizes accidental payment of duplicate invoices.

       **Purchase Order Creation –** InShip integrates with many ERP and Accounting packages.
-However, because some businesses require a supplemental or stand-alone system, InShip can act as a separate solution to create Purchase Orders.
+However, some businesses require a supplemental or stand-alone system, where InShip can act as a separate solution to create Purchase Orders.
 In this scenario, InShip can work as a stand-alone system, or in addition to existing ERP and Accounting PO functions.
-InShip POs are routed according to rules-based instructions, and across a variety of parameters (for example: PO approvals can be routed to specified employees based on suppliers, items purchased, or values).
+InShip POs are routed according to rules-based instructions, and across a variety of parameters.
+For example, PO approvals can be routed to specified employees based on suppliers, items purchased, or values.

-      **Benefit:** flexible PO functionality increases speed, accuracy, and security
+      **Benefit:** flexible PO functionality increases speed, accuracy, and security.

       **Comments –** users can add new, pre-defined, or forced comments onto documents.

-      **Benefit:** enhanced user collaboration
+      **Benefit:** enhanced user collaboration.

-      **Seven Years of Invoice History at Users’ Fingertips –** all documents received by InShip into the user’s secure online portal are automatically stored, and accessible, for up to seven years.
-Older documents are migrated to a relevant Archive.
+      **7 Years of Invoice History at Users’ Fingertips –** all documents received by InShip into the user’s secure online portal are automatically stored, and accessible, for up to 7 years.
+Older documents are migrated to a relevant Archive for a further 5 years.

-      **The Benefit:** simplified search functionalities enable users to find required documents in moments (using a variety of search terms including supplier name, invoice number, date, PO, value, and many others) rather than resorting to a manual search of stored paper files
+      **The Benefit:** simplified search functionalities enable users to find required documents in moments, using a variety of search terms including supplier name, invoice number, date, PO, value etc. Rather than resorting to a manual search of stored paper files.

       **Paperless Automated Accounts Payable –** because supplier invoices and statements are securely stored online, InShip eliminates paper storage requirements.